September 8, 2023

 But… I really wanted to create a cookie dough that itself was exceptional: one that had more than the classic chocolate chip cookie flavor.
 If it were to be a ‘smores cookie’ I thought, it should have graham cracker crumbs that would flavor it.
 It was very tasty as is but to drum it up even more, and lean into that graham cracker flavor, I swapped out some of the flour for whole wheat flour and browned the butter.

-Why these brown butter s’more cookies
+Why you’ll love these s’mores cookies

 Recipe Ingredients